 where $\Pi_{m,p_z}$ is the projector on the subspace in which chosen $m$ qubits have parity $p_z$ and $\Omega_z^{(s)}(\rho) = \frac{1}{N!} \sum_{\pi_z} \pi_z^\dagger \Omega_z(\pi_z \rho \pi_z^\dagger) \pi_z$ is the symmetrized channel $\Omega_z$ over all subsystem permutations $\pi_z$.}

-By comparing heavy output probabilities \eqref{hu_pred} and \eqref{hum_est}, we see that parity preserving circuit, when not extended by immersed single-qubit gates, can be insensitive to specific noise models.
-For example, if the noise shifts the phase of basic states at the beginning of the circuit, then $\widetilde{h_U}$ can vary in $[1/2, p_*]$ while for the ``bare'' parity preserving circuit $\widetilde{h_U^m} = 1$ for all $m$ (see Appendix \ref{App:estimation-z} for derivation).
-This observation leads to very natural question: it is possible to utilize $\widetilde{h_U^m}$ to provide an upper bound for $\widetilde{h_U}$.
-Indeed, direct calculations reveal $\widetilde{h_U} \le 1/2+\left(p_*-1/2\right) \prod_{z=1}^{M}\mathbb{P}_0^{(z)} + \mathcal{O}(4^{-N}) $ (see Appendix~\ref{App:estimation-upper}) and values $\mathbb{P}_0^{(z)}$ are captured by $\widetilde{h_U^m}$ test, which could support positive answer to the upper-mentioned question.
+By comparing heavy output probabilities \eqref{hu_pred} and \eqref{hum_est}, we see that parity-preserving circuit, when not extended by immersed single-qubit gates, can be insensitive to specific noise models.
+For example, if the noise shifts the phase of basic states at the beginning of the circuit, then $\widetilde{h_U}$ can vary in $[1/2, p_*]$ while for the ``bare'' parity-preserving circuit $\widetilde{h_U^m} = 1$ for all $m$ (see Appendix \ref{App:estimation-z} for derivation).
+This observation leads to a very natural question: is it possible to use $\widetilde{h_U^m}$ to provide an upper bound for $\widetilde{h_U}$.
+Indeed, direct calculations reveal $\widetilde{h_U} \le 1/2+\left(p_*-1/2\right) \prod_{z=1}^{M}\mathbb{P}_0^{(z)} + \mathcal{O}(4^{-N}) $ (see Appendix~\ref{App:estimation-upper}) and values $\mathbb{P}_0^{(z)}$ are captured by $\widetilde{h_U^m}$ test, which could support a positive answer to the \blu{aforementioned} question.
 However, determining an accurate upper bound remains an open problem.

 For certain types of noises or particular models, one can estimate $\widetilde{h_U}$ directly from $\widetilde{h_U^m}$.
 As an example, we consider measurement errors $\Omega_z=\Id$ for $z<M$, where we only need to calculate